A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-The UAV here is not an UE but an extension of an UE, which helps with live streaming and interaction with the inspection application developed by the authors in \cite{ref53}.

-Another application as proposed by authors in \cite{ref54}, involves equipping UAV with Front of View (FoV) camera that enables real-time Virtual Reality (VR) streaming of the aimed area over 5G.
-This method leverages both Enhanced Mobile Broadband (eMBB) and Ultra Reliable Low Latency Communication (URLLC) of 5G.
-Using Content Delivery Networks (CDNs) and Mobile Edge Computing (MEC), the end to end (drone- user’s VR headset and vice-versa) was found to be less than 20 ns.
-This configuration enables remote inspection in real time.
+Another application, proposed by the authors of \cite{ref54}, involves equipping a UAV with a front of view (FoV) camera that enables real-time Virtual Reality (VR) streaming of the aimed area over 5G.
+This method leverages both Enhanced Mobile Broadband (eMBB) and URLLC of 5G.
+Using Content Delivery Networks (CDNs) and Mobile Edge Computing (MEC), the end-to-end latency (drone-user’s VR headset and vice-versa) was found to be less than 20 ns.
+This configuration enables remote inspection in real-time.
 The inspection is carried out using the Popularity Based (PB) method, a routing strategy where the desired area is divided into multiple geographic layers, directing messages towards the area layer that is closest to the destination.
-However this approach uses a single UAV and the system is constrained due to limitations like limited power supply and reduced ability to cover larger areas.
+However, this approach uses a single UAV and the system is constrained due to limitations like limited power supply and reduced ability to cover larger areas.